Jay-dodke/Quora-posts/README.md

 ---

-> **Professional Note:** This repository has been structured with corporate standards in mind, ensuring clarity, scalability, and ease of collaboration.
+> **Note:** This repository has been structured with corporate standards in mind, ensuring clarity, scalability, and ease of collaboration.
 It is designed not just as a codebase but as a knowledge resource for long-term growth and innovation.